Photo:

 Move over, Kindle — the last thing kids need is more screen time.
 Turning the pages of a printed book will always be in style, and you’ll never need to plug in.

-Independent Bookstore Day is right around the corner (Saturday, April 29, 2023), but if you want to raise bookworms, don’t limit book-browsing to just one day of the year.
+We just celebrated Independent Bookstore Day, but if you want to raise bookworms, don’t limit book-browsing to just one day of the year.
 Paying full price to support the little guys is something you can feel good about any day and it’s near impossible for anyone to have too many books, especially kids.
-Plus, we’ll need the next generation to defend our title as the most well-read city in the country.
+Plus, we’ll need the next generation to defend our title as one of the most well-read cities in the country.

 Dawdle.
 Browse.
 Linger.
 Here’s where to go: